ihab-elrayah/CS-360-Mobile-Architect-Programming/README.md

 - **Social Integration**: Share and promote events on various social platforms(On Its Way!).

-## 🤝 Contribute to MovieSwiper
+## 🤝 Contribute to PlanPointPro

-- We welcome contributions to make the Event Tracking App even better!
+- We welcome contributions to make the PlanPointPro even better!
 Whether it's improving code, suggesting new features, or reporting bugs, your input is valuable.

 - **How to Contribute**:
 - Fork the Repository: Start by forking the GitHub repository.